-Table 4-13: Tips Controls Butto ons --------------------------------- ----- lcon Name Description Tip Change (Wizard) Opens the Tip Change Wizard.
+Table 4-13: Tips Controls Buttons

+Icon Name Description Tip Change (Wizard) Opens the Tip Change Wizard.
 The Tip Change Wizard is a guided wizard which allows you to change the printer's model and/or support materials and tips.
-See "Tip Change Wizard" for overview information and "Using the Tip Change Wizard" on page 128 for detailed instructions. Ţ Tip Purge/Unplug Opens the Tip Maintenance Page.
-Within this page you can: - Initiate a tip unplug routine - Perform a tip purge - Enable/disable a tip's head button - View model and support tip temperature information Tip Wipe Adjustment Opens the Tip Wipe Adjustment Page.
+See "Tip Change Wizard" for overview information and "Using the Tip Change Wizard" on page 140 for detailed instructions.
+T T Tip Purge/Unplug Opens the Tip Maintenance Page.
+Within this page you can: - Initiate a tip unplug routine - Perform a tip purge - Enable/disable a tip's head button - View model and support tip temperature information No. of the second secon Tip Wipe Adjustment Opens the Tip Wipe Adjustment Page.
 Within this page you can: - Set the printer to its standby temperature - Set the printer to its build temperature - Move the head to the purge position - Wipe tips